-An exotic invasive plant that prefers well-drained, sandy loams and full sun (though it will grow in shade).
+A nonnative invasive plant that prefers well-drained, sandy loams and full sun (though it will grow in shade).
 It tolerates drought but cannot endure wet soils.
 In Missouri, the aboveground growth dies back to the crowns each winter.
 Potentially may be found statewide.
-Now present in 10 southern Missouri counties, plus Howard, Jackson, Ralls, and St. Louis counties.
+Now present in at least 10 southern Missouri counties, plus Howard, Jackson, Ralls, and St. Louis counties.
 Originally planted in Missouri for bank stabilization, before its invasive nature was understood.

 Invasive.
-This exotic vine grows up to one foot per day in early summer and can cover everything in its path.
+This nonnative vine grows up to one foot per day in early summer and can cover everything in its path.
 In the South, it has become destructive to the point of pulling down power poles, breaking power lines, collapsing buildings, and killing trees.
 Under good growing conditions, kudzu can become an impenetrable mass of vines.
-Sugars produced in the leaves are transferred to the roots as starch, which is stored in swollen taproots that are as impressive as the above ground vines.
+Sugars produced in the leaves are transferred to the roots as starch, which is stored in swollen taproots that are as impressive as the aboveground vines.